Leutnant Edmund.

 Plan.

-Mortar Tobruk and the Lookout/M.G.
+Mortar Tobruk and the observation/M.G.
 Tobruk.

 8cm mortar Tobruk at Wn73 further along the beach.